 - Hand R, Abram J. Engaging practitioners in research question development through a question database.
 Poster presentation at North American Primary Care Research Group Annual Practice Based Research Network Conference 2014.

 - Hand R, Wolfram T, Murphy W, Steiber A. Novel Methodologies for Measuring Implementation of Evidence Based Practice Guidelines.
-Accepted for poster presentation at North American Primary Care Research Group Annual Practice Based Research Network Conference 2014.
+Poster presentation at North American Primary Care Research Group Annual Practice Based Research Network Conference 2014.

 - Hand R, Dougherty C, Burrowes J. What do Registered Dietitian Nutritionists want from a Practice Based Research Network?
 Poster presentation at North American Primary Care Research Group Annual Practice Based Research Network Conference 2014.